-Our database software and related services are designed to be deployed in a wide variety of technology environments, including in large-scale, complex technology environments, and we believe our future success will depend at least, in part, on our ability to support such deployments.
-Implementations of our software may be technically complicated, and it may not be easy to maximize the value of our software without proper implementation and training.
-For example, since January 2017, industry publications have reported ransomware attacks on over 80,000 MongoDB instances.
-Almost all of these instances were launched by users with our Community Server offering rather than users of MongoDB Enterprise Advanced.
-We believe these attacks were due to the users' failure to properly turn on the recommended security settings when running MongoDB.
+Our database software and related services are designed to be deployed in a wide variety of technology environments, including in large-scale, complex technology environments and we believe our future success will depend at least, in part, on our ability to support such deployments.
+Implementations of our software may be technically complicated and it may not be easy to maximize the value of our software without proper implementation and training.
+For example, industry publications have reported ransomware attacks on MongoDB instances.
+We believe these attacks were successful due to the failure by users of our Community Server offering to properly turn on the recommended security settings when running these instances.
 If our customers are unable to implement our software successfully, or in a timely manner, customer perceptions of our company and our software may be impaired, our reputation and brand may suffer and customers may choose not to renew their subscriptions or increase their purchases of our related services.